anowarzz/assignment-2-mongoose-CRUD/README.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/) installed on your machine
+- [Node.js](https://nodejs.org/) Needs to be installed on your machine
-- [MongoDB](https://www.mongodb.com/) installed locally or a MongoDB database URL
+- [MongoDB](https://www.mongodb.com/) Needs to be installed locally or a You have MongoDB database URL

 ## Installation